acudoc/ACUDOC.GITHUB.IO/README.md

 ### About
-Years of python/SQL self-study working with clinical data, university-study, and nine-months of Lambda School lead to a career in technology.
-I developed a passion for using algorithms to find answers.
-Now I am a consultant and entrepreneur, looking to partner with projects offereing experience in healthcare and technology.
+Years of python/SQL on the job training to complete various healthcare related projects, lead to a career change.
+I developed a passion for using algorithms to find solutions.
+Now I am a consultant, looking to partner with projects offereing experience in healthcare and technology.

 ### Projects
 [Pass Prediction](https://colab.research.google.com/drive/1U9v09X9u5eZIJ5o91Gmpzy_UTb6PTHmY)